-Credits earned through non-traditional methods are awarded upon evaluation by the registrar.
-Credits from technical schools of the armed forces are evaluated according to the recommendations of the American Council on Education in A Guide to the Evaluation of Educational Experience in the Armed Forces.
+Credits earned through non-traditional methods are awarded upon evaluation by the Registrar.
+Credits from technical schools of the armed forces are evaluated according to the recommendations of the American Council on Education in "A Guide to the Evaluation of Educational Experience in the Armed Forces".

-ACADEMIC LOAD
+ACADEMIC CREDIT LOAD

 For tuition and financial aid purposes, 12 credit hours is considered a regular load in a fall or spring semester.
-However, the regular course load for a student during a fall or spring semester is 15 credit hours.
+However, a regular course load for a student during a fall or spring semester is 15 credit hours.
 Six credit hours is considered a regular load for a summer session.

-Generally, 18 hours is the maximum load that a student may carry during a fall or spring semester although certain technical programs may specify more.
-Any student outside these technical areas wishing to enroll in more than 18 credit hours must request permission from the vice chancellor for academic affairs.
+Generally, eighteen hours is the maximum load that a student may carry during a fall or spring semester although certain technical programs may specify more.
+Any student outside these technical areas wishing to enroll in more than eighteen credit hours must request permission from the Vice Chancellor for Academic Affairs (VCAA).
 Seven credit hours is the maximum allowed during a summer semester without special permission from VCAA.
-Courses taken concurrently at other institutions, as well as independent study (correspondence) courses, will be considered in calculating maximum load.
+Courses taken concurrently at other institutions, as well as independent study, will be considered in calculating maximum load.

-COLLEGE PREPARATORY (DEVELOPMENTAL) COURSE ENROLLMENT
+COLLEGE PREPARATORY (REMEDIAL) COURSE ENROLLMENT

-College preparatory (CPT) is now referred to as developmental, covering O-level CPT and MATH courses, i.e. CPT 0053, CPT 0103, CPT 0123, CPT 0201, CPT 0243, MATH 0003, MATH 0023, MATH 0033, and MATH 0043.
-Students enrolled in three O-level developmental courses (CPT or MATH) may not enroll for more than 13 semester hours.
+College preparatory (CPT) is now referred to as remedial, covering O-level CPT and MATH courses, i.e. CPT 0053, CPT 0103, CPT 0123, CPT 0201, CPT 0243, MATH 0003, MATH 0073 and MATH 0103.
+Students enrolled in three O-level remedial courses (CPT or MATH) may not enroll for more than 13 semester hours.
 Those enrolled in College Writing (CPT 0103) and College Reading (CPT 0123) must enroll in ORT 1011 First Year Experience during that semester.
-All developmental work must be completed in the student's first 15 hours at ASUMH.
+Additionally, computer placement scores, which require completion of CIS 0012.
+All remedial work must be completed in the student's first 15 hours at ASUMH.